luizamedeiros/events-fullstack-challenge/README.md

 All final decisions were made by me, with AI suggestions being carefully reviewed and altered when necessary.

 ## Tests
 Simple backend and frontend tests were implemented.
 I chose to focus on the business rules, making sure the backend service validations and frontend form validations were working as expected.
 I did not have time to code component tests, so I focused on testing them through the actual interface instead, throughout the development process.
 If I had more time, I would use React Testing Library and Playwright to write component tests and validate expected workflow.
+I would also plan more tests and validations for the backend, in order to better protect against some errors.
 The rules tested were:

 - Price cannot equal to or less than zero.
 - End date cannot be before start date.